gmdavef/struts-showcase/README.md

 **Jenkinsfile**

 A Jenkins pipeline script that builds the .war file, scans it with the [Spectra Assure CLI](https://docs.secure.software/cli/), and stores the reports in RL-JSON, CycloneDX, and SPDX formats as build artifacts.
 The HTML report is published and available under the "ReversingLabs Report" link in Jenkins.
-This script works for a scenario where the RL CLI has been installed on a dedicated/persistent Jenkins server.
+This script works for a scenario where the CLI has been installed on a dedicated/persistent Jenkins server.
 The inclusion of "--return-status" on the rl-secure status command causes an appropriate exit code to be returned (non-zero when scan fails policy or zero if scan passes policy).

 **Jenkinsfile_diff**